-The Ecumenical Buddhist Society of Little Rock is hosting a weekly discussion series on Buddhism and the Twelve Steps beginning February 4th.
-The meeting will be in the large hall from 1:00-2:30 on Sundays.
-We will use the book One Breath at a Time: Buddhism And The Twelve Steps by Kevin Griffin to guide us.
+The Ecumenical Buddhist Society of Little Rock is hosting a weekly Buddhist-centered Recovery discussion each Sunday afternoon.
+The meeting is in the large hall from 1:00-2:15.
+We most recently used the book One Breath at a Time: Buddhism And The Twelve Steps by Kevin Griffin to guide us.
+The next book, also by Kevin Griffin, is Recovering Joy: A Mindful Life After Addiction.
+It can be purchased in our book store or online.
 Mr. Griffin is a Vipassana practitioner and his work synchronizes Buddhist teachings and the Twelve Steps quite well.
 His approach works both as an introduction to Buddhist thinking for Twelve Steppers and as and introduction to the Twelve Steps for Buddhists.

 A quote from the author.

 “What makes Buddhism and the Twelve Steps so compatible?
 The Buddha said that the cause of suffering is desire, and the Twelve Steps try to heal people from desire gone mad: addiction.
 This connection is the gateway into integrating the two systems.
 Both ask you to look at the painful realities of life, to understand them, and to use this understanding as the foundation for developing peace, wisdom, faith, and compassion.
 Both systems culminate in an “awakening” or “enlightenment.”

 (Excerpt From: Griffin, Kevin.
 “One Breath at a Time.” iBooks.)

 For questions please contact Karen Wisdom at email@example.com.